 Transport modes covered:

-Whether air, rail, road, sea, inland waterway, pipeline or cable car transport, the ISO standard provides specific guidelines for data collection and reporting.
+Whether air, rail, road, sea, inland waterway, pipeline or cable car transport, the ISO 14083 standard provides specific guidelines for data collection and reporting.
 Detailed information distinguishes between mandatory, voluntary, and excluded data elements, making it easier for companies to determine what is essential to their calculations.

 Types of hubs covered:

-ISO 14083 recognizes that emissions generated within transportation hubs should be accounted as a part of the transport chain.
+ISO 14083 recognizes that emissions generated within transportation hubs should be accounted for as a part of the transport chain.
 It encompasses a wide range of hubs, including rail and road terminals, cross-docking sites, airport terminals, seaport terminals, and distribution centers.
 If primary data from hub-related services is not available, secondary data (e.g., throughput processed) can be used to estimate GHG emissions.

 Offsetting accounting: